 “The traditional treatment for lateral epicondylitis, or tennis elbow, is to use physical therapy followed by a cortisone injection to relieve pain,” Dr. Scofield explains.
 “Cortisone injections are popular because they’ve been used for decades, they are affordable, and insurance covers them.
-Cortisone works by calming the nerves in the injured area.
+Cortisone works by reducing inflammation and calming the nerves in the injured area.
 However, although cortisone provides effective short-term pain relief, it can’t heal the underlying tendon damage.
 Pain relief can be a helpful step on the road to healing and recovery.
 But that relief is temporary.
-In fact, we have good evidence showing that a cortisone injection gives people about three months of benefit.”
+In fact, we have good evidence showing that a cortisone injection gives people an average of about two to three months of benefit.”

 How cortisone injections work to relieve tennis elbow pain

 “Because of the way cortisone works, repeated shots over time can degrade tendon tissue,” he explains.
-“Tendons have the highest tensile strength of all the connective tissue, thanks to the high proportion of collagen in tendon fibers.
-But cortisone works by shutting down collagen production in the tendon cells.
-As a result, when you get a cortisone shot, your tendon tissue stops making new collagen.”
+“Tendons have the highest tensile strength of all the connective tissue, thanks to the highly cross-linked collagen structure in tendon fibers.
+But cortisone works to shut down collagen production in the tendon cells.
+As a result, when you get a cortisone shot, your tendon tissue temporarily stops making new collagen.”

 Potential risks of long-term cortisone treatment

-Several studies have examined the effect of cortisone on tendon tissue health over time.
-“One study compared two patient groups,” explains Dr. Scofield.
+Several studies have examined the effect of cortisone on elbow tendon tissue health over time and most show a lack of long-term benefit.
+“However, one study compared two patient groups tennis elbow over one year,” explains Dr. Scofield.
 “One group was given cortisone to relieve tennis elbow pain; the other group got no pain treatment.
-A year later, analysis suggested that the group who got the cortisone was worse off than the untreated group.
-Although the research we have is not robust enough to be definitive, there is significant data to show that doing repeated cortisone shots in the common extensor tendon is not the best idea.
+A year later, analysis suggested that the group who got the cortisone was actually slightly worse off than the untreated group.
+Although the research we have is not robust enough to be definitive, there is mounting data to show that doing repeated cortisone shots in the common extensor tendon of the elbow is not the best idea.

 “This does not mean that you should never get a cortisone shot,” says Dr. Scofield.
 “But understand that cortisone is going to make you feel better for a short period of time.
 You’ll have great pain relief right after the shot, but if you repeat injections over time, you’ll get diminishing returns.
 In addition, if you persist with cortisone shots to keep pain at bay, you risk weakening your tendon permanently.”